jgberton/rightplace-ai-case-study/docs/North.md

 North exists to help professionals become understood before they are evaluated.

-Instead of collecting documents, North builds context.
+Instead of collecting documents, North builds understanding.

 Instead of filtering people, North discovers potential.

 Instead of asking candidates to repeat their story for every application, North helps them build a professional identity that evolves throughout their career.

+Every conversation is another step toward a more complete understanding of who someone is, what they can become and where they are most likely to thrive.

-Its work is not finished when a conversation ends.
+North's work is not finished when a conversation ends.

 Its work is finished when the right opportunity finds the right person.

+---

+# What North Believes

+North believes that professional potential is often hidden.

+Many people possess abilities that are difficult to teach but easy to underestimate.

+Transferable skills developed in one profession often become valuable in another.

+A retail manager may become an exceptional Product Owner.

+A military professional may become an outstanding Operations Manager.

+A customer support specialist may become an excellent UX Researcher.

+These transitions are not accidents.

+They happen because people carry knowledge, behaviors and ways of thinking that extend far beyond their job titles.

+Experience matters.

+But experience is only one indicator of future success.

+North looks beyond resumes to identify patterns, behaviors and transferable strengths that reveal where someone is most likely to thrive.

+Potential does not replace experience.

+It complements it.

 ---